 It doesn't get much more mountainous than the Valtellina region of Lombardy, where vines are terraced into sheer, south-facing rock faces to absorb as much sunlight as possible.
 But the Nebbiolo grown there is a real revelation to anyone who is more familiar with Barolo and Barbaresco from the Piedmont.
 In Valtellina, producers like Sandro Fay (4 Mix, 4 Red) and ARPEPE (Press 2) make Nebbiolo into wines that are more nervy and delicate than those from the Piedmont, but no less crowd-friendly and satisfying.
 ARPEPE certainly makes wines that can age as long as many in Barolo or Barbaresco.
 But often they are more elegant due to the mountain influence.

 Italy's mountains, of course, are not limited to the northern regions.
 The Apennines that run all the way down the central spine of Italy are home to one of my favorite producers of Aglianico, Madonna delle Grazie (4 Mix, 4 Red).
-Located in Basilicata, the Aglianico from this remote mountain area is far more approachable and finessed than the muscular, jacked-up versions found in Campania.
-But that's no knock on Campania, as the beautful, rustic mountain Fiano from Ciro Picariello (4 White) is one of the most unique but compelling white wines you'll encounter anywhere.
-That part of the Apennines is widely planted with Fiano since a medieval price was so obsessed with it.
+Located in Basilicata, the Aglianico from this remote mountain area is grown on Mount Vulture, an inactive volcano.
+In Campania, we have the beautful, rustic mountain Fiano from Ciro Picariello (4 White) is one of the most unique but compelling white wines you'll encounter anywhere.
+That part of the Apennines is widely planted with Fiano since a medieval prince was so obsessed with it.
 Hopefully you'll be as inspired by it as he was.

 And just in case you thought we forgot about the big volcanic mountains like Etna don't worry — we're giving Etna a whole month of it's own in September's Direct Press.
 August, as befits the summer, will be coastal island wines from Italy.
 But for July, enjoy the cool breeze flowing through these mountain wines.